sbweins/l3-v2-build-podcast-generator/tier.md

 - Use buffer to store the audio file
 - create more than one person podcast

+See the [spec.md](spec.md) file for more details.

 ## Tier 3

 - add background music and/or sound effects
 - add a more robust podcast player interface with speed control, progress tracking, and a play button
-- add a more robust podcast player interface with speed control, progress tracking, and a play button
+- add a more robust podcast player interface with speed control, progress tracking, and a play button.
+To view other optional enhancements, please refer to the [optional-additions.md](optional-additions.md) file.